Financials & Donations

 When you make a gift in someone’s honor, we will notify them or their family and let you know once your request has been fulfilled.

 We love material donations!
 Please note that we only accept NEW backpacks and school supplies.
 Because of our small staff, we prefer donors to drop off or mail supplies to one of our centers.
-If the donation is large you can coordinate with your local School on Wheels Coordinator to arrange pickup.
+If the donation is large you can coordinate with our staff to arrange pickup.
 You can also learn more about setting up supply drives here.

 While School on Wheels appreciates donated books and school supplies, we only provide our students with brand new supplies.
 The feeling of new supplies and books provides the boost of confidence our students need for school. **If not new, we still accept book donations if in great condition.